Atomic Puppet

-Atomic Puppet is a Canadian-French animated television series created by Jerry Leibowitz and Mark Drop and produced by Mercury Filmworks, Technicolor Animation Productions and Gaumont Animation.
-The series aired on Teletoon in Canada, on France 4 in France and on Disney XD worldwide.
+Atomic Puppet is a Canadian-French animated television series created by Jerry Leibowitz and Mark Drop.
+The series is a co-production between Canadian independent animation studio Mercury Filmworks, French VFX, motion graphics and animation company Technicolor and French film studio Gaumont's animation division Gaumont Animation.
+The series premiered on Teletoon in Canada, on France 4 in France, and on Disney XD worldwide.
+It made its debut on July 18, 2016 on Disney XD in the United States, with the final episode airing on February 21, 2017.
+A total of 26 episodes were produced.

-The series revolves around the adventures of 7th grader Joey Felt and his partner AP, a world-renowned superhero who's been reduced to life as a powerless sock puppet, until he's placed on Joey's hand.
-Together, they transform into Mega City's newest superhero duo, Atomic Puppet and Nuclear Boy.
+The series revolves around the adventures of seventh grader Joey Felt and his partner AP, a world-renowned superhero who has been reduced to life as a powerless, blue sock puppet, until he's placed on Joey's hand.
+Together, the two transform into Mega City's newest superhero duo, Atomic Puppet.

 Plot

-Mega City's superhero Captain Atomic suffers a setback when, as he is shaking hands with 12-year-old fanboy Joey Felt, his disgruntled sidekick Mookie (or Sergeant Subatomic) transforms him into a living sock puppet.
+Mega City's superhero Captain Atomic suffers a setback, as he is shaking hands with 12-year-old fanboy Joey Felt, his disgruntled sidekick Mookie (or Sergeant Subatomic) transforms him into a living sock puppet.
 The suddenly powerless superhero quickly realizes that the only way he can regain his former powers is to team up with the boy—a dream come true for Joey, but not so much for Captain Atomic.
-Together, the two form an unlikely and awkward partnership that allows them to become the city's newest superhero duo — Atomic Puppet and Nuclear Boy.
+Together, the two form an unlikely and awkward partnership that allows them to become the city's newest superhero duo — Atomic Puppet.